sbragagnolo/bc-tutorial-2018/handson.md

 The middle part of the screen is the code editor.
 The lower part of the middle screen is the transactions log.
 Every operation on the blockchain creates a transaction.
 Remix will show on this log every transaction that it created.

 Now, I recommend paying special attention to the right part, here is where most of our interactions with the smart contracts will happen.
 There are 6 tabs on the right part, but for this tutorial we only need the first two: "compile" and "run".
 Compile is useful to verify the errors and warnings on your code, use this tab if you are having a hard time fixing your code.
-The Run tab is where the "magic" is.
+The Run tab is where the "magic" is, so lets focus on it.

+* The enviroment combobox for this tutorial should be JavaScript VM.
+That is a simulation of an Ethereum blockchain.
+The other enviroment options allow to actually connect to Ethereum.
+* The accounts will have some pre-generated user accounts, each with 100 Ether on it (on the JavaScript VM enviroment).
+We will need accounts to deploy and interact with contracts.
+The selected account in this comboox will be the one that is "executing" the operations.
+* The gas limit is how much gas we are sending when we execute the next transaction.
+For more information on gas check [this](https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html?highlight=gas%20limit#gas).
+* Value is how much cryptocurrency the selected account will send when we execute the next transaction.
+The usually unit is Wei (1 Ether = 10^18 Wei ), but we can change the unit on the left combobox of value.

 ### 1.3.
 Primitive Types